LaunchSchoolKalisz/LS170/study_guide/tcp_udp.md

 - It is a very simple and _connectionless_ protocol.
 - Like TCP, it enables multiplexing through source and destination port numbers.
 - Unlike TCP, it does not provide reliability features beyond optional error detection via a checksum.
-- It makes up for this lack of reliability with its speed and flexibility.
+- Although UDP lacks reliability, it shines with its speed and flexibility.
-- Specifically, UDP provides speed because it doesn't take the time to establish a dedicated connection, its lack of in-order delivery means no latency due to Head-of-Line blocking, and the one way data flow of a connectionless system cuts down on latency due to extra round trips (there are no acknowledgments).
+- Specifically, UDP provides speed because it doesn't take the time to establish a dedicated connection, its lack of in-order delivery means no latency due to Head-of-Line blocking, and the one way data flow of a connectionless system cuts down on latency due to decreasing extra round trips (there are no acknowledgments).
 - Furthermore, UDP acts as a base that programmers can build upon.
 The specifics of what type of reliability functions to include are left up to the developer to implement at the Application level.

 ### UDP PDU